grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 ### Searching data

 The search functionality can be triggered from the context menu and will allow users to find keywords within the dataset.
-The searchbox can then be closed either by clicking the `x` button or pressing te `Escape` key.
+The searchbox can then be closed either by clicking the `x` button or pressing the `Escape` key.

 ### Header dropdown menu